 And that brings me to my best and worst financial decisions.
-My best financial decision was marrying a wonderful woman (we’ll call her Mrs. Dough) who has managed to stick with me for 19 years and counting.
+My best financial decision was marrying a wonderful woman (we’ll call her Mrs. Dough) who has managed to stick with me for 19 (update: now 25+ years) years and counting.
 My worst financial decision was reliving my childhood (I’ll explain).
 Now, before you give up on me and this post, please hear me out.

 My Best Financial Decision: Marrying A Wonderful Woman